How to Process a Quit Claim Deed Filing in Texas

 Situations Suitable for Use

-• Changing property ownership among family members
+• Changing ownership of certain property among family members

-• Transferring interests following a divorce
+• Transferring property interests after a divorce

-• Moving interest into a living trust
+• Transferring interest into a living trust

 Key Legal Aspects of Filing a Quitclaim Deed in Texas